jpbrucker/BLE_HID/doc/HIDService.md

 ### Mac OS

-The keyboard and mouse examples work on MacOSX 10.10.
+* The keyboard and mouse examples work on MacOSX 10.10.
 The OS takes complete control over HID Services, so you can connect to a device using the bluetooth system panel.

-All tests failed on MacOSX 10.9; it seems to simply ignore all input reports.
+* All tests failed on MacOSX 10.9; it seems to simply ignore all input reports.
+    * Mouse report map has been tested with USB HID and worked well.
+So we can assume that's not the issue.
+    * Examples often manage to connect, but sending HID reports doesn't have any apparent effect.
+      One way of "solving" this on MacOSX 10.10 was to for security on Device Information Service.
+Security requirements need to be investigated.

 ### iOS